If you have been arrested for DUI in Florida, you are not paranoid if you conclude that they really are “out to get you.”

 Indeed you are right because Florida prosecutors are aggressive and highly competitive.

-There is no two ways about it.
+There are no two ways about it.
 If you have a DUI charge to deal with, you are going to need a Florida DUI defense lawyer.

 DUI Penalties in Florida